-As noted above, our access to capital from the credit facilities of our subsidiaries is contingent on compliance with a number of restrictive covenants, including covenants tied to our operating performance.
-We may not be able to comply with all of these restrictive covenants.
+As noted above, our access to capital from the credit facilities of our subsidiaries is contingent on compliance with a number of restrictive covenants, including covenants tied to our operating performance, and there can be no assurance that we will remain in compliance with these covenants.
 If there is an event of default under our subsidiaries' credit facilities, such as the failure to maintain the applicable required financial ratios, we would be unable to borrow under these credit facilities, which could materially adversely impact our ability to operate our business and to make payments under our debt instruments.
 In addition, an event of default under certain of our debt obligations, if not waived, may result in the acceleration of those debt obligations, which could in turn result in the acceleration of other debt obligations, and could result in exercise of remedies by our creditors and could force us to seek the protection of the bankruptcy laws.

-Our significant amount of debt and the interest charges incurred to service debt may adversely affect our ability to obtain financing in the future and react to changes in our business.
-We may need additional capital if we do not achieve our projected revenues, or if our operating expenses increase.
-If we are not able to obtain such capital from increases in our cash flows from operating activities, additional borrowings or other sources, we may not be able to fund customer demand for digital video, data or telephony services, offer certain services in certain of our markets or compete effectively.
-Consequently, our financial condition and results of operations could suffer materially.
+We may need additional capital to fund business expansion opportunities, changes in capital needs or debt amortization, or if we do not achieve our projected revenues, or if our operating expenses increase.
+If we are not able to obtain such capital from increases in our cash flows from operating activities, additional borrowings or other sources, our financial condition and results of operations could suffer materially.
 See the section "Liquidity and Capital Resources" of "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our 2002 Annual Report on Form 10-K for a description of our credit facilities and other long-term debt, including certain terms, restrictions and covenants.